haiiro-io/violet/contents/en/about.md

     link: https://www.kyoto-art.ac.jp/en/
 ---

-I'm a Product Designer with 10 years of experience working closely with startups to create and foster brands through end to end experience design.
-In my spare time, I like playing video game, watching anime and drinking green tea.
+I am a Brand & Product Designer with ten years of experience based in San Francisco, currently working at All Turtles, a technology company that develops AI products.
+My current focus is on creating and fostering brands through visual and interaction design.
+In the past, I worked at a creative agency and have worked on making promotional content for companies such as Google Japan, Niantic, and PlayStation.
+To explore new inspirations, I’m working on a side project called Daily Pattern, which involves creating seamless patterns.
+In my spare time, I play video games, watch anime, and drink green tea.